Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 After sunset the rest of the evening is free and a suggestion is to spend it down at the charming Waterfront, the old harbour that has been remodelled as a luxurious residential area and a centre for many restaurants as well as shops and museums, many also open in the evening.
 For those of you who want to experience Waterfront, the bus will drop you off there before going back to the hotel.
 It is easy to take a taxi from Waterfront back to the hotel later in the evening.

-Day 4, Monday, November 12 — Hermanus and Walker Bay
+Day 4, Tuesday, February 18 — Hermanus and Walker Bay on the South Coast

-We will arrive just in time for a visit and a tasting before lunch.
-Many of the famous names in Walker Bay are situated in the valley called Hermel-en-Aarde.
+Many of the famous names in Walker Bay are situated in the valley called Hemel-en-Aarde.
 It is a spectacular setting, between the sea and two impressive mountain ranges.
 There are a lot of excellent producers along the Hermanus Wine Route, for instance Hamilton Russel and Newton Johnson, both pinot noir pioneers.

-Early evening we are back at our hotel in Hermanus and the evening is free to explore the small town and its restaurants.
+Early evening we are back in Hermanus and the evening is free to explore the small town and its restaurants.

 After breakfast, we pack our bags and leave Hermanus.
 We are going north, over the mountains, to Franschhoek.
 It will be a great bus drive through a spectacular landscape.
 We will stop a few times along the way to look at some fabulous views.